-Precedence
+Rule 16 Precedence

-- (1) Except as provided for in the Rules, all Judges are equal in the exercise of their judicial functions. - (2) Following the President, Vice-President and elected Presiding Judges, precedence is determined by date of appointment.
+- (1) Except as provided for in the Rules, all Judges are equal in the exercise of their judicial functions. - (2) Following the President and the Vice-President, precedence is determined by date of appointment.
 Judges appointed on the same date shall take precedence according to age.